HITECHCRIME/HC_SG139/README.md

 world chants of
 riddim of death
 forlorn despite
-her sacrifice won't be enough
-to satiate blood in excess
+her (bold) sacrifice won't be enough to satiate blood in excess

 played scrolls open